Hi, I’m Sprezza

 I used to manage a billion dollars at a prized hedge fund, but retired before turning 42 (yes, I’m a Douglas Adams fan)

-Now I run a podcast (Future Skills), manage my own investments, mostly private start-ups, as well as my most important assets – my body and brain; and share my insights in letters, podcasts, books and articles (check out my Best Of page if you don’t know where to start)
+Now I run several podcasts (Future Skills, 25 minuter, and Outsiders), manage my own investments, mostly private start-ups, as well as my most important assets – my body and brain; and share my insights in letters, podcasts, books and articles (check out my Best Of page if you don’t know where to start)

 “Happily honing my future skills and investments

 This is me and my friend, a German Shepherd-Doberman rescue dog called Ronja (female, born April 1, 2008)

 Other introductory pages: